fleetdm/fleet/proposals/apple-mdm/Fleet-MDM-Setup.md

 #### 5. Download .pem from Apple (customer)

-Downloads the final APNS certificate, a `*.pem` file.
+Downloads the final APNs certificate, a `*.pem` file.
 Let's call it `fleet-mdm-apple-apns-push.pem`.

 The contents of `fleet-mdm-apple-apns-push.pem` and `fleet-mdm-apple-apns-push.key` are passed to Fleet as environment variables.

 ## SCEP

-Apple's MDM protocol uses Client Certificates for client authentication.
-To generate Client Certificates, Apple's MDM protocol uses the [SCEP](https://en.wikipedia.org/wiki/Simple_Certificate_Enrollment_Protocol) protocol.
+Apple's MDM protocol uses client certificates for client authentication.
+To generate client certificates, Apple's MDM protocol uses the [SCEP](https://en.wikipedia.org/wiki/Simple_Certificate_Enrollment_Protocol) protocol.

 The setup for SCEP consists of generating the "SCEP CA" for Fleet.